© Crown copyright 2017

 3.2 Non travel-associated cases in UK: 2015 to 2017

 4. WHO Emergency Committee declaration

-At the latest meeting on 18 November 2016, the EC felt that Zika virus and its associated consequences remains a significant and enduring public health challenge requiring intense action but no longer represented a PHEIC under IHR (2005).
-Under this advice, the WHO Director General has declared the end to the PHEIC.
+On 18 November 2016, the EC felt that Zika virus and its associated consequences remained a significant and enduring public health challenge requiring intense action but no longer represented a PHEIC under IHR (2005).
+Under this advice, the WHO Director General declared the end to the PHEIC.

-The WHO has reissued the Temporary Recommendations from the previous EC meetings which include:
+The WHO reissued the temporary recommendations from the previous EC meetings which include:

 - improved surveillance and control of Zika in at risk countries